 The days when employee innovation was the result of luck are long gone.
 Today, senior managers put considerable efforts to establish formal mechanisms to promote innovation, employee efficiency, creativity, and growth.
 Even though there are many types of innovation and ways to stabilize it in the company, the main leverage has always been in front of us.

 People drive change.
 Learning how to promote employee innovation and starting to make necessary cultural fixes can become your greatest asset in the future.
-I’ve asked senior managers how they incentivize employees to generate innovative ideas.
+I’ve asked senior managers with decades of experience how they incentivize employees to generate innovative ideas.
 In this article, they share their best practices and steps which have worked for them.

 1. Engage people in the conversation